josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🧭_reflexive_risk.md

 - responsibility is fragmented,
 - exposure is shared,
-- escalation is unclear.
+- escalation authority is unclear.

 When reflexive insight appears,
-multiple actors perceive risk simultaneously.
+multiple actors may independently perceive institutional risk simultaneously.

-Silence stabilises quickly.
+Silence can stabilise quickly under these conditions.

 Reflexive risk therefore interacts with:

 - Collective Risk Silence Loops,
 - Custodial Capture,
-- Mandate Misfit.
+- Mandate Misfit,
+- Reputational continuity incentives.

 The more distributed the system,
-the faster the reflex.
+the harder coordinated correction may become.

 ---